kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

     attributeSet.relatedUniqueIdentifier = objectId

-This assignment creates a relationship between your `NSUserActivity` and what will soon be a `CSSearchableItem` you'll insert into the Core Spotlight index.
+This assignment creates a relationship between the `NSUserActivity` and what will soon be the Core Spotlight indexed object.
 If you don't relate the two records, there will be duplicate search results.
 You may remember you set this property to `nil` on your `NSUserActivity` when the app is in _Viewed Records_ mode.

-Next, you need to create the `CSSearchableItem`, which is required to index directly with Core Spotlight.
+Next, you need to create the `CSSearchableItem`, which represents the object that Core Spotlight will index.
 Add the following computed property definition to **EmployeeSearch.swift**, below `attributeSet`:

 ```swift
 var searchableItem: CSSearchableItem {